dkelly255/python-checkers/README.md

 ![Welcome Screen](readme/images/fictcorp/q5.png)

-In terms of the possible decision paths through this scenario - If the user selects answer A, it will have an overall net zero effect on the company's financial status & stakeholder sentiment.
-Employees in this case are happy that they have an improved workplace environment, but shareholders are causing a points deduction due to the negative impacts on costs dialling through to reduced profits.
+In terms of the possible decision paths through this scenario - If the user selects answer A, it will have an overall net effect of +1 point to the company's financial status & stakeholder sentiment.
+Employees in this case are again very happy that they have an improved workplace environment (+2 points), but shareholders are causing a points deduction due to the negative impacts on costs dialling through to reduced profits.

 Answer B will again have no material effect on current financials or stakeholder sentiment, with no change to current plans, and will award/deduct zero points as a result.